My learnings from Feeding India

 Apr 23, 2025

 Joining Feeding India in November 2022 as the first engineering lead was both challenging and rewarding.
-Our mission was urgent and clear: use data and technology to ensure no child goes hungry by optimizing meal distribution across our affiliated NGO network.
-Initially, with just one full-time engineer and a limited budget, the constraints felt tight—but they also became our biggest advantage.
+The mission was urgent and clear: use data and technology to optimize meal distribution across our NGO network.
+We had one full-time engineer and a limited budget.
+The constraints felt tight, but they became our biggest advantage.

 Key Lessons Learned

-At Zomato, initiating new projects, hiring for them, infra provisioning, or campaigns—was as simple as submitting a request to the stake holders.
-However, at Feeding India, every rupee mattered.
-We initially relied on third-party integrations for essential operations like identity verification, SMS verification, and email communications.
+At Zomato, starting a project, hiring for it, provisioning infra, or launching a campaign usually meant submitting the right request.
+At Feeding India, every rupee mattered.
+We initially relied on third-party integrations for identity verification, SMS verification, and email communication.

-We soon realized the entire NGO partnership lifecycle could be digitized, significantly reducing data discrepancies and redundant processes.
-By renegotiating vendor contracts and leveraging open-source solutions instead of costly proprietary software, we streamlined our workflows without sacrificing quality.
+We soon realized the NGO partnership lifecycle could be digitized, reducing data discrepancies and repeated manual work.
+By renegotiating vendor contracts and using open-source solutions where they fit, we simplified workflows without paying for software we did not need.

 Lesson 2: Obsess Over the Customer (Even If They’re Not Paying)